sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 6. Into the outer container (Form), drag in another container.

-    >It may be easiest to drag it into the **Tree** view on the lower right, so you can put it precisely where you want.
+    >It may be easier to drag it into the **Tree** view on the lower right, so you can put it precisely where you want.
+The **Tree** makes it easier to select specific components and to create a hierarchy of components on the page.

     Inside the new container add a text and input field.
 The result should look like this: